 Normaltown has a TV show called Normaltown News.
 The TV show got made by people who also sell honey.

-Because they sell honey, they don't want the bees to leave.

-They get more money if the bees stay.
+Because they sell honey, they don't want the bees to leave, since they get more money if the bees stay.

-Normaltown News talks about the bees.

-But they don't talk about how the bees sting people.
+Normaltown News talks about the bees, but they don't talk about how the bees sting people.
 They only talk about how the bees help make more honey for Normaltown.

-The news makes it seem like the bees are a good thing.
+The news makes it seem like the bees are a good thing, so the news is being biased.

-They are being biased.

 You should keep an eye out for biased news.

-Try to read or watch a lot of different news about the same policy.

-This way, you can see what each news report has in common.

-You can see what is different in each report.

-See if one news report is a lot different from the rest.
+Try to read or watch a lot of different news about the same policy, so you can see what each news report has in common.
+You can see what is different in each report, and see if one news report is a lot different from the rest.
 That news report might be biased.

 Sometimes, people in government will lie about policies.

-The news may also say things that aren't true.

-Or, they may spread rumors that are only part-true.

-There are websites that can tell you if a new story is true or not.

-These websites are snopes.com and politifact.com.

-These websites will say how true a story is.

-They explain about how rumors spread.

-They show you what the signs are that a story is made up.
+The news may also say things that aren't true, or they may spread rumors that are only part-true.
+There are websites that can tell you if a new story is true or not, called snopes.com and politifact.com.
+These websites will say how true a story is, explain how rumors spread, and show you what the signs are that a story is made up.